 You can put your own twist on it by adding thyme or red curry paste or pumpkin pie spice.
 I don’t recommend adding all three.

-Maybe combine a pumpkin party and a Socktober event.
+You can always combine a pumpkin party and a Socktober event.
 Have everyone bring their fav pumpkin recipe and at least one pair of socks to donate to a local charity.